 In terms of travel and transport, Glasgow International Airport is just a 13 minute drive from the main city centre while the M8 motorway, a short drive from Creative Clyde, links to Edinburgh and Abington; via the M74.
 A £40m ‘Fastlink’ bus transport programme and £300m subway modernisation programme is also underway.

 Commercial space is widely available across the city – enterprise area Pacific Quay has got 14.5 hectares of land available for businesses specifically in the retail and leisure industries whilst Film City Glasgow offers short-term production space for “film industry professionals”.
 Creative Clyde also boasts co-working space ‘The Hub’ which has interconnectivity to a London building for entrepreneurs looking to share their time between the two cities.
+More recently, Netherlands creative workspace provider Spaces moved to the city with the launch of its co-working office on Bath Street, offering 80 desks for creative entrepreneurs.
 Additional office space in the city centre includes Watermark Business Park, The Briggait, South Block and Trongate 103.

 Access to talent in Glasgow